Life Insurance Statistics for 2026

 Life Insurance Ownership Trends in the US

 American life insurance ownership has shifted over the past decade, with 51% of adults currently reporting they own at least one policy.
-Ownership declined from 63% in 2011, though the market has stabilized somewhat after hitting a low of 50% in 2022.
+Ownership declined from 63% in 2011, though it has stabilized since dropping to a low of 50% in 2022.

 The Insurance Barometer Study tracks protection products beyond traditional life insurance that complement financial security planning.
 While life insurance ownership has wavered, disability and long-term care coverage have remained consistent at much lower levels.